Natural-Language Agent Harnesses

-The fixed runtime skill used in IHR is not a benchmark-specific harness.
-It encodes the shared runtime charter that makes different harness skills executable under a common substrate.
-In operational terms, the charter enforces five ideas: \begin{itemize} \item \textbf{Runtime-only parent role.} The top-level agent is an orchestrator rather than the direct worker, so even a nominally single-agent harness is realized as ``parent runtime + one task child.''
-This keeps substantive workspace work inside child agents and makes delegation boundaries inspectable. \item \textbf{Minimal delegated baseline.} If no harness skill is loaded, or if the loaded skills are incomplete, the runtime first constructs the thinnest runnable baseline from the benchmark contract and then treats extra skills as overlays on that baseline.
-This is the shared substrate behind the RQ1 ``w/o harness skill'' condition. \item \textbf{Call-graph recovery with explicit context semantics.} The runtime reconstructs roles, stages, repetition structure, and independence requirements from the skill text, and then realizes them as child-agent launches. \texttt{fork\_context=true} means that a child forks and inherits the parent's accumulated conversational context. \texttt{fork\_context=false} means that a child starts from a fresh, independent, clean context and receives only the minimal task packet explicitly handed to it.
-Together with disposable one-shot children and fresh children for independent branches, this preserves the original harness's model-call boundaries instead of collapsing everything into one long dialogue. \item \textbf{Separated runtime state and final artifacts.} Durable intermediate state is written under \texttt{STATE\_ROOT} (default \texttt{/sa-output/runtime}) only when needed for reuse or auditability, while judgeable deliverables go to \texttt{/sa-output/artifacts}.
-This lets the runtime expose stable evidence surfaces without mirroring the entire task workspace. \item \textbf{Contract-first completion and auditability.} Benchmark outputs and completion gates remain the primary contract, but the runtime must leave inspectable evidence when a harness claims staged or multi-role execution.
-As a result, removing the runtime skill in RQ1 removes a shared layer of orchestration, context, artifact, and reporting discipline rather than merely deleting extra prompt text. \end{itemize}
+The fixed runtime-policy prompt used in IHR encodes the shared cross-benchmark runtime policy that makes NLAHs executable under a common substrate.
+In operational terms, the runtime-policy prompt enforces five ideas: \begin{itemize} \item \textbf{Runtime-only parent role.} The top-level agent takes the orchestrator role, so even a nominally single-agent harness is realized as ``parent runtime + one task child.''
+This keeps substantive workspace work inside child agents and makes delegation boundaries inspectable. \item \textbf{Minimal delegated baseline.} If no NLAH is provided, or if the provided NLAH is incomplete, the runtime first constructs the thinnest runnable baseline from the benchmark contract and then treats extra NLAH clauses as overlays on that baseline.
+This baseline is part of what distinguishes IHR-executed NLAH from prompted NLAH: the runtime grounds task instructions in a runnable delegated execution substrate. \item \textbf{Call-graph recovery with explicit context semantics.} The runtime reconstructs roles, stages, repetition structure, and independence requirements from NLAH text, and then realizes them as child-agent launches. \texttt{fork\_context=true} means that a child forks and inherits the parent's accumulated conversational context. \texttt{fork\_context=false} means that a child starts from a fresh, independent, clean context and receives only the minimal task packet explicitly handed to it.
+Together with disposable one-shot children and fresh children for independent branches, this preserves the original harness's model-call boundaries and avoids collapsing everything into one long dialogue. \item \textbf{Separated runtime state and final artifacts.} Durable intermediate state is written under \texttt{STATE\_ROOT} (default \texttt{/sa-output/runtime}) only when needed for reuse or auditability, while judgeable deliverables go to \texttt{/sa-output/artifacts}.
+This lets the runtime expose stable evidence surfaces without mirroring the entire task workspace. \item \textbf{Contract-first completion and auditability.} Benchmark outputs and completion gates remain the primary contract, but the runtime must leave inspectable evidence when an NLAH claims staged or multi-role execution.
+As a result, IHR-executed NLAH adds a shared layer of orchestration, context, artifact, and reporting discipline, with prompt text serving as one input to that layer. \end{itemize}